codemetropolis/CodeMetropolis/toolchain/interXMLformat/index.md

   feature: inside_the_city_of_glass.png
 ---

 CodeMetropolis tools are using XML files to communicate with each other.
 Mapping Tool generates an output XML file which is used by placing tool as input.
-Similarly, the Placing Tool generates an XML for Rendering Tool.
+Similarly, the Placing Tool creates an XML for Rendering Tool.
 These XML files are using the same format defined in an XML Schema.
 Here is an exmaple from a placing output XML: